What is Seborrheic dermatitis?

 Although the exact causes of this condition are not known, it is believed to be caused by a combination of factors including, stress, genetic make-up, other medical conditions, cold or dry weather, and yeast living on the skin.
 Seborrheic dermatitis itself is not too severe as there are lots of treatment options available.
 However, it can raise your risk of Acne, heart attack or recovery from stroke, Parkinson’s disease, eating disorders, epilepsy, depression and alcoholism.

 There are no drugs to effectively stabilize the condition of your sebaceous glands (which is what causes it in the first place), but a usual way of treating it is taking necessary medication to normalize the nervous system and digestive tract.
 Another way of treating Seborrheic dermatitis is using cream with salicylic acid.
-Some other treatments include the use of anti-fungal products, corticosteroid lotions, sulphur products, and medicated shampoos.
+Some other treatments include the use of anti-fungal products, corticosteroid lotions, sulphur products, medicated shampoos.
+Read more about tips for dealing with Seborrheic dermatitis on face and scalp.

 Research has revealed that there are some types of milk that are not ideal for people who have seborrheic dermatitis.
 The high fat content in